nbshenxm/nbshenxm.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I'm a final year PhD candidate working with Prof. [Yan Chen](https://users.cs.northwestern.edu/~ychen/) at Northwestern University Computer Science Department.
-I am broadly interested in system security.
+I am broadly interested in system security and security measurement.
 My current research focuses on enhancing system security by applying AI techniques in defense and offense.